surajbera/bookvault-backend/readme.md

 BookVault is a backend service designed to manage a digital library of books.
 It provides secure access to book resources, including the ability to upload, retrieve, update, and delete book entries.
-This service is intended for developers looking to integrate book management functionalities into their applications.
+This service was developed using TypeScript, marking my first endeavor in building a backend entirely in this language.
+The project is intended for developers looking to integrate book management functionalities into their applications, leveraging TypeScript for more reliable and maintainable code.

 ## Getting Started